 Loving someone doesn’t mean giving 100% of yourself while the other person isn’t giving anything.

-Sooner or later, you’ll either require that they change and start giving a similar amount, or you’ll get tired enough that the relationship will weaken and weaken until it finally breaks.
+Sooner or later, you’ll either require that they change and start giving the same you’re giving or you’ll get so tired that the relationship will weaken and weaken until it finally breaks apart.

-Let’s learn to see love not as something that needs to bring pain.
-Let’s take the blindfold off once and for all.
+You have to learn to see love as something that doesn’t have to hurt.
+Take the blindfold off once and for all!